NueLanguage/old-code-snippets/README.md

 > Ancient theoretical code snippets before the language was even properly made.

-This repository includes a bunch of file which have been polluting the main repository for a while in the `old` directory.
+This repository includes a bunch of files which have been polluting the main repository for a while in the `old` directory.
 They have since been moved here.

 The code contained in this repository represents what the language was at the very early stages, right before proper development even began - this was all theoretical whilst [I](https://richy.lol) was still basically doing PL theory for Nue.